espocrm/documentation/docs/user-guide/printing-to-pdf.md

 * [Maps](#maps)
 * [Custom helpers](#custom-helpers)

-Available at Administration > PDF Templates.
+Available undser Administration > PDF Templates.

 For more precise editing it's recommended to use Code View mode.
-To switch to Code View click on the button `</>`.
+To switch to Code View click on the button *\</\>*.

 You can print fields of the record as well as fields of related records by utilizing placeholders (Handlebars like) in your template.